Want to follow the Ironman World Championship this Saturday, Oct. 13? Here’s what you need to know.

-Leading up to the race, athletes, media and organizers will be using #IMKona on Twitter and Instagram.
+Leading up to the race, athletes, media, and organizers will be using #IMKona on Twitter and Instagram.
+Follow Triathlete at @Triathletemag on all social platforms.